Motiflets -- Simple and Accurate Detection of Motifs in Time Series

-\begin{enumerate} \item We define $k$-Motiflets, a novel definition for MD in time series.
-In contrast to all previous works, this definition is based on the desired size $k$ of the motif set, not the maximum distance $r$ between occurrences of a motif. \item We present exact and approximate algorithms for finding $k$-Motiflets.
-As $k$-Motiflet can be considered as an extension of the RM definition of motif sets, we thereby also provide the first implementation of this definition. \item We analyze the complexity of both algorithms and show that our polynomial-time approximate method is a $2$-approximation to our exponential-time exact algorithm. \item To further ease the use of the new method, we present extensions of the algorithms, that can automatically learn the \emph{right} values for the two input parameters, namely motif size $k$ and length $l$, to discover interesting motifs.
-This considerably reduces the time and effort needed in exploratory analysis. \item We perform extensive quantitative and qualitative evaluation of our new methods on $5$ real-world TS and compare them to four state-of-the-art competitors.
+In summary, the contributions of this paper are as follows: \begin{enumerate} \item We define $k$-Motiflets, a novel definition for MD in TS.
+In contrast to all prior works, this definition is based on the desired size $k$ of the motif set, not the maximum distance $r$ between occurrences of a motif. \item We present exact and approximate algorithms for finding $k$-Motiflets.
+As $k$-Motiflet can be considered as an extension of the Range Motif definition of motif sets, we thereby also provide the first implementation of this definition. \item We analyze the complexity of both algorithms and show that our polynomial-time approximate method is a $2$-approximation to our exponential-time exact algorithm. \item To further ease the use of the new method, we present extensions of the algorithms, that can automatically learn the \emph{right} values for the two input parameters, namely motif size $k$ and length $l$, to discover interesting motifs.
+This considerably reduces the time and effort needed in exploratory analysis. \item We perform extensive quantitative and qualitative evaluation of our new methods on six real-world and 25 semi-synthetic TS and compare them to four state-of-the-art competitors.
 We show that our approximate algorithm finds larger motif sets given the same distance threshold and motif sets with smaller pairwise distances given the motif set size $k$.
-By means of several use cases, we furthermore illustrate that $k$-Motiflets lead to motifs that are clearer and easier to interpret.
-Experiments also show that our approximate algorithm is faster than any of the competitors. \end{enumerate}
+We furthermore illustrate that $k$-Motiflets lead to motifs that are clearer and easier to interpret.
+Experiments show that our approximate algorithm is faster than any of the competitors. \end{enumerate}

-The remainder of this paper is organized as follows: Section~\ref{sec:definitions} explains commonalities and differences between existing MD definitions and introduces our new approach, $k$-Motiflets.
-Section~\ref{sec:related_work} presents related work.
-Section~\ref{sec:motiflets} introduces an exact and an approximate algorithm for finding $k$-Motiflets and analyzes their properties.
-Section~\ref{sec:extensions} describes two extensions to learn the input parameters $l$ and $k$ from the data, respectively.
-Section~\ref{sec:experiments} presents our experimental evaluation.
-Section~\ref{sec:conclusion} concludes the paper.